Clay Tile Roof Staggered Cedar Shake Roof Tapersawn Cedar Shake Roof Concrete Tile Roof Roof Areas Asphalt Shingle Roof

 roofkey Roofing Guidelines General for all Sloped Roof Coverings

-1. Existing Roof Coverings: Removal of All is required.
+1. Existing Roof Coverings: Removal of All Roof Coverings down to the Roof Decking including Underlayment is required.

 2. Deteriorated Decking: The decking must be removed where the decking is water soaked or deteriorated.
 Additional decking will be required if the existing decking will not provide a sound, level, and rigid surface.
-Example: Old 3/8” decking will need to be overlaid with new code approved decking material.
+Example: Old 3/8 inch decking will need to be overlaid with new code approved decking material.

-4. Ice and Water Membrane: An underlayment of an ASTM D 1970 ice and water membrane (self adhering polymer modified bitumen sheet) or equal is required at ALL eaves of sloped roofs applied directly to the decking and up the roof slope two (2) feet past the exterior wall line.
-In the case of a patio cover that has a minimum of three (3) open sides, an ice and water membrane is only necessary three (3) feet up the roof from the eave.
+4. Ice and Water Membrane: An Underlayment of an ASTM D 1970 Ice and Water Membrane (self adhering polymer modified bitumen sheet) or equal is required at ALL eaves of sloped roofs applied directly to the decking and up the roof slope two (2) feet past the exterior wall line.
+As the elevation of the location of the structure increases so does the application of the Ice and Water Membrane extend up the roof slope from the eave.
+In the case of a patio cover that has a minimum of three (3) open sides, an Ice and Water Membrane is only necessary three (3) feet up the roof from the eave.
 Exception: Detached accessory structures that contain no conditioned floor area do not require an ice and water membrane.

 1. The Property Owner could Opt Out of this guideline if not required by their Local Building Department as long as they understand that there is an increased risk of damage to their structure from moisture getting in due to Ice Damming that may not be covered by their Property Owner's Insurance Company.